osolano1991/arquitectura-de-informacion/content/director/_index.md

 ---
-title: Directors Information
+title: Movies Information
 ---

-This section presents information about directors.
+This section presents information about movies by ALPHABETICAL TITLE.